 - Some sloths have an ability to turn their heads almost 360 degrees.
 So, if you are approaching the animal from behind, there is a good possibility that it will see you coming, and may feel threatened and take appropriate defensive actions.

-- Sloths only “do their business” once or twice a week, which they do on the ground, and they are vulnerable to attacks from other animals during this time.
+- Sloths only “do their business” once or twice a week (which three-toed sloths do on the ground).
+While sloths are on the ground, they are vulnerable to attacks from other animals during this time.
 Being acutely aware of this vulnerability that they face, they will be more “on edge” during this time, and so the possibility exists that this heightened sense of fear could result in a surprising defensive maneuver on their part.

-Are Sloths Dangerous When They’re Being Touched Or Held?
+Are Sloths Dangerous When They’re Being Touched Or Held By Humans?

 Two good reasons to admire sloths from afar are:

 - There are a lot of parasites, as well as fungi, on a sloth’s fur.
-These parasites and fungi are reported to cause Chagas disease, as well as malaria.
+These parasites and fungi are reported to cause Chagas disease (which can cause a variety of symptoms, some of them serious).
+These parasites and fungi are also reported to cause malaria.
 The sloth might be just fine and stay healthy with these things living on it, but it could be a totally different situation for humans that touch the sloth’s fur.
 Plus, sloths hate being touched by humans, anyways (although, every once in awhile they will have some fondness for humans).

 Are Sloths Dangerous When They’re Around Other Animals?

-As the slowest-moving mammal on the planet, sloths are not built to be aggressive predators and do not attempt to be at all like that.
+As the slowest-moving mammal (and one of the slowest-moving animals) on the planet, sloths are not built to be aggressive predators and do not attempt to be like that at all.
 If they are attacked by other animals, they will use their claws and teeth in an attempt to defend themselves, but their best defense is to be high in the trees, staying still, and using the algae that grows on them as camouflage.

 Are Sloths Dangerous While Amongst Other Sloths?